aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-security-and-signatures/determine-correct-password/_index.md

 ---
-title: Determine Correct Password
+title: Determine Correct Password In PDF File
-linktitle: Determine Correct Password
+linktitle: Determine Correct Password In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to determine the correct password for a PDF file with Aspose.PDF for .NET.
+description: Learn how to determine the correct password in PDF file with Aspose.PDF for .NET.
 type: docs
 weight: 30
 url: /net/programming-with-security-and-signatures/determine-correct-password/
 ---

-In this tutorial, we'll walk you through the process of determining the correct password for a PDF file using Aspose.PDF for .NET.
+In this tutorial, we'll walk you through the process of determining the correct password in PDF file using Aspose.PDF for .NET.
 This feature allows you to check if a PDF file is password protected and find the correct password from a predefined list.

 ## Step 1: Prerequisites